russiansoon/ruby-by-Chris-Pine/README.md

-# ruby-by-Chris-Pine
+# ruby by Chris Pine
 This is a repository containing exercises from the prework for Ruby on Rails course by Chris Pine.
+More exercises: <a href="https://pine.fm/LearnToProgram" title="Learn to program">Learn to program (Chris Pine)</a>